FIWARE-TMForum/Business-API-Ecosystem/doc/docker-guide.rst

             external: true

 .. note::
-    The previous example use an external network called main, which need to exist.
+    The previous example uses an external network called *main*, which need to exist.
 If you do not want to use such network just remove the network tags

 The different images provided can be configured in two different ways as it is done with the software.
 On the one hand, configuration parameters can be included as environment variables (as shown in the example).
 On the other hand, the different images can be configured by providing configuration files throught volumes.

-For details on the different configuration options, please refer to the *Configuration Guide*
+For details on the different configuration options, please refer to the `*Configuration Guide* <configuration-guide>`__